cisco/mindmeld/docs/source/userguide/domain_classifier.rst

 **Model selection**

-To try :ref:`machine learning models <sklearn_domain_models>` other than the default of logistic regression, we update the hyperparameter grid to be compatible with the desired model.
+To try :ref:`machine learning models <sklearn_domain_models>` other than the default of logistic regression, we specify the new model as the argument to ``model_settings``, then update the hyperparameter grid accordingly.

 For example, a :sk_guide:`support vector machine (SVM) <svm>` with the same features as before, and parameter selection settings updated to search over the :sk_api:`SVM hyperparameters <sklearn.svm.SVC.html#sklearn.svm.SVC>`, looks like this: